hsnlab/escape/escape/doc/source/index.rst

 This command starts the full stack ESCAPE with the default topology (`examples/escape-mn-topo.nffg`) and initiate a service request consists of a *HeaderCompressor* and a *HeaderDecompressor* VNF for one direction and a simple *Forwarder* VNF for the backward direction between SAP1 and SAP2.
-The two initiated SAP should reach each other after the service request has processed.
+The two initiated SAP should reach each other after the service request has been processed.

 .. important::